-A filling closes off a surface that was prone to decay.
+A filling closes off a surface that is prone to decay.
 By filling the space in the tooth, food and bacteria no longer have access to the enamel and interior tooth pulp.
 This limits the damage that can be created by bacteria.
 If a cavity is left untreated, the damage can lead to more serious dental interventions, including root canals and tooth extractions.

 Fillings can be made from several substances:

-- Amalgam: inexpensive, very visible, easy to place.
-Long lasting.
+- Amalgam: Inexpensive, very visible, easy to place, long lasting.

-- Porcelain: made in lab to match your tooth color and will resist staining, expensive.
-Long lasting.
+- Porcelain: Made in lab to match your tooth color and will resist staining, expensive, long lasting.

-- CAD-CAM: computer generated restoration
+- CAD-CAM: Computer generated restoration.